210.236.2393 TDominguezRE@gmail.com

 Most VA buyers discover pretty quickly that the loan experience varies significantly depending on the market.
 In some cities, VA offers face skepticism from sellers, friction from lenders unfamiliar with the process, or builders who simply won’t work with VA financing.
 San Antonio is not that market.

 San Antonio has one of the largest military populations of any city in the United States.
-JBSA — the tri-installation complex that includes Lackland, Fort Sam Houston, and Randolph — employs tens of thousands of active duty service members.
+JBSA.
+The tri-installation complex that includes Lackland, Fort Sam Houston, and Randolph, employs tens of thousands of active duty service members.
 That concentration of military buyers has created a market that understands VA loans the way other cities understand conventional financing.
 Local lenders close VA loans constantly.
 Builders in the most popular military corridors have VA experience built into their sales processes.
-Sellers in neighborhoods near the installations are familiar with VA appraisal requirements and rarely balk at VA offers when they’re presented correctly.
+Sellers in neighborhoods near the installations are familiar with VA appraisal requirements.

-That familiarity doesn’t mean everything goes smoothly automatically — preparation and local expertise still matter.
+That familiarity doesn’t mean everything goes smoothly automatically.
+The preparation and local expertise still matter.
 But it does mean the baseline friction that VA buyers deal with in many markets is significantly lower here.

 Most military buyers know the headline benefits of a VA loan.
 Here’s what they actually look like in practice in San Antonio: